 Personal questions that interviewers may ask a Product Manager include:

-Tell us about a product idea of yours that didn’t pan out.
+Question: Think back to a product idea of yours that didn’t come out as intended.
 Where did you go wrong, and what would you do differently?

 Leadership and communication are two essential skills for all Product Managers.